sourabh48/CORS-api-server/README.md

 The url to proxy is literally taken from the path, validated and proxied.
 The protocol part of the proxied URI is optional, and defaults to "http".
 If port 443 is specified, the protocol defaults to "https".
 This package does not put any restrictions on the http methods or headers, except for cookies.
-Requesting [user credentials](http://www.w3.org/TR/cors/#user-credentials) is disallowed.
 The app can be configured to require a header for proxying a request, for example to avoid a direct visit from the browser.

 ## Example